mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 ---
 layout: post
-title: "Healthcare needs trustworthy LLMs: Deterministic Quoting can help"
+title: "Healthcare needs trustworthy LLMs: Introducing Deterministic Quoting"
 ---

 LLMs have the potential to revolutionise healthcare, but the fear and reality of hallucinations prevent adoption in most applications.